History of Japan: Nanban trade

 In 1571, Dom Bartolomeu, also known as Ōmura Sumitada, guaranteed a little land in the small fishing village of "Nagasáqui" to the Jesuits, who divided it into six areas.
 They could use the land to receive Christians exiled from other territories, as well as for Portuguese merchants.
 The Jesuits built a chapel and a school under the name of São Paulo, like those in Goa and Malacca.
 By 1579, Nagasáqui had four hundred houses, and some Portuguese had gotten married.
-Fearful that Nagasaki could fall into the hands of its rival Takanobu, Omura Sumitada (Dom Bartolomeu) decided to guarantee the city directly to the Jesuits in 1580.
+Fearful that Nagasaki could fall into the hands of its rival Takanobu, Dom Bartolomeu (Ōmura Sumitada) decided to guarantee the city directly to the Jesuits in 1580.
 After a few years, the Jesuits came to realize that if they understood the language they would achieve more conversions to the Catholic religion.
 Jesuits such as João Rodrigues wrote a Japanese dictionary.
 Thus Portuguese became the first Western language to have such a dictionary when it was published in Nagasaki in 1603.

-Oda Nobunaga used European technology and firearms to conquer many other daimyōs; his consolidation of power began what was known as the Azuchi–Momoyama period (1573–1603).
-After Nobunaga was assassinated in 1582 by Akechi Mitsuhide, his successor Toyotomi Hideyoshi unified the nation in 1590 and launched two unsuccessful invasions of Korea in 1592 and 1597.
-Before the invasion, Hideyoshi tried to hire two Portuguese galleons to join the invasion but the Portuguese refused the offer.

-Tokugawa Ieyasu served as regent for Hideyoshi's son Toyotomi Hideyori and used his position to gain political and military support.
-When open war broke out, Ieyasu defeated rival clans in the Battle of Sekigahara in 1600.
-In 1603 the Tokugawa shogunate at Edo enacted measures including buke shohatto, as a code of conduct to control the autonomous daimyōs, and in 1639 the isolationist sakoku ("closed country") policy that spanned the two and a half centuries of tenuous political unity known as the Edo period (1603–1868), this act ended with Portuguese influence after 100 years in Japanese territory, also aiming to limit the political presence of any foreign power.

 Muromachi culture

 In spite of the war, Japan's relative economic prosperity, which had begun in the Kamakura period, continued well into the Muromachi period.
 By 1450 Japan's population stood at ten million, compared to six million at the end of the thirteenth century.
 Commerce flourished, including considerable trade with China and Korea.
 Because the daimyōs and other groups within Japan were minting their own coins, Japan began to transition from a barter-based to a currency-based economy.
 During the period, some of Japan's most representative art forms developed, including ink wash painting, ikebana flower arrangement, the tea ceremony, Japanese gardening, bonsai, and Noh theater.
 Though the eighth Ashikaga shogun, Yoshimasa, was an ineffectual political and military leader, he played a critical role in promoting these cultural developments.
-He had the famous Kinkaku-ji or "Temple of the Golden Pavilion" built in Kyoto in 1397.